François Trèves

-J. (Jean) François Treves (born April 23, 1930, in Brussels) is an American mathematician, specializing in partial differential equations.
+J. (Jean) François Trèves (born April 23, 1930, in Brussels) is an American mathematician, specializing in partial differential equations.

 Trèves earned his Ph.D. in 1958 from Paris-Sorbonne University under the supervision of Laurent Schwartz.
 He then went to the United States where from 1958 to 1960 he was assistant professor at the University of California, Berkeley.
 From 1961 to 1964 he was an associate professor at Yeshiva University, and from 1964 to 1970 professor at Purdue University.
 In 1970 he became a professor at Rutgers University, and then, in 1984, Robert-Adrian professor of mathematics.
 He became professor emeritus in 2005.

 In 1972 he received the Chauvenet Prize for "On local solvability of linear partial differential equations" in the Bulletin of the AMS (Volume 76, 1970, pp. 552–571).
 It was about the problem he worked in 1962 with Louis Nirenberg with whom he found necessary and sufficient conditions for the solvability of equations with analytic coefficients, 1969 (Comptes Rendus de l'Académie des Sciences Paris Bd.269).
 The question was first presented to him in 1955 by Schwartz as a thesis problem.

 In 1977 he was Guggenheim Fellow.
 In 1991 he received the Leroy P. Steele Prize for his book on pseudo-differential operators and Fourier integral operators.
 In 2003 he became a foreign member of the Brazilian Academy of Sciences.
 In 1970 he was an invited speaker at the International Congress of Mathematicians in Nice (Hamiltonian fields, bicharacteristic strips in relation with existence and regularity of solutions of linear partial differential equations).
 He is a fellow of the American Mathematical Society.